-Welcome to HOT CHIPS 25, the 25th anniversary conference.
-A look back over these 25 years shows the amazing progress made in computer engineering.
-This progress can be measured in terms of performance, cost, density and the like.
-Indeed improvements in computational and storage density have probably approached six orders of magnitude and have enabled corresponding advances in communications.
-These basic technological advances have brought advances in functionality, creating new companies, new markets and indeed new patterns of socialization.
+Welcome to HOT CHIPS 26, the 26th anniversary conference.
+A look back over these 26 years shows the amazing progress made in computer engineering.
+This progress can be measured in terms of performance, cost, density and versatility of function.
+These technological advances have brought advances in functionality, creating new companies, new markets and indeed new patterns of socialization.